 The factors in these tables should only be used in accordance with the requirements in an installation’s approved monitoring plan, which is part of the Greenhouse Gas permit.

 Tables for previous years are available as follows:

 The EU ETS Directive requires Member States to put in place a system of penalties which is effective, proportionate and dissuasive but the nature of the penalties is largely left to Member State discretion (with the exception of the penalty for failure to surrender sufficient allowances in certain circumstances).

 The Greenhouse Gas Emissions Trading System Regulations 2012 set out the civil penalties to which a person is liable if they do not comply with the EU ETS.
-The Environment Agency has produced a number of documents about enforcement and sanctions.
-These are available on the Environment Agency website.
+DECC has produced guidance to the offshore oil and gas industry detailing the Department’s approach to enforcement and sanctions.

 The Regulations provide for the right of appeal against decisions of an EU ETS Regulator.
 In England and Wales appeals for both operators of stationary installations and aircraft operators, as well as offshore installations, are heard by the First-tier Tribunal.

 Appeals in Northern Ireland are heard and determined by the Planning Appeals Commission (PAC).
 In Scotland, the Directorate for Planning and Environmental Appeals (DPEA) in the Scottish Government hears and determines appeals on behalf of the Scottish Ministers.